Procurement Card Frequently Asked Questions

 Hospitality expenses should be made using the Travel and Hospitality (T&H) card.
 The expenses will need to go through on an expense report to collect the appropriate information.

-The Travel and Hospitality Card is blue and has corporate travel written on it, whereas the Procurement Card is grey and has procurement written on it.
+The Travel and Hospitality Card has corporate written on it, whereas the Procurement Card has purchasing written on it.

 Yes, the Procurement Card is accepted at the University Bookstore.

 If you have a transaction against which you will receive full or partial credit, the cardholder or the procurement and expense specialist will need to process the credit the same way the original transaction was processed.
 The same Worktag and spend category should be used on both the original transaction and the credit transaction.

 Unauthorized transactions to unknown suppliers should be reported to the card services team (515-294-7024 or firstname.lastname@example.org) immediately.
 If transactions are determined to be fraudulent, the card services team will notify U.S. Bank fraud prevention.

 For unrecognized or incorrect transactions, the cardholder should first seek resolution with the supplier.
 If resolution cannot be achieved with the supplier, the cardholder shall contact the card services team, within 30 days of the post date, with supporting information.
 The card services team will investigate the transaction, and, if appropriate, initiate a dispute through U.S. Bank.
 Once the charge is disputed, U.S. Bank will request documentation from the supplier.
 If the supplier fails to provide suitable documentation supporting the charge, the disputed amount will be credited back to the cardholder’s account.